H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 - `POST /process`: the main entrypoint for **integrated neurobiological processing**.
 - `POST /biological_process` and `POST /neural_process`: alias endpoints that normalize different input field names and internally delegate to `/process`.

+The sequence BBB → I‑containers → Qualia Engine → Consciousness Bridge depicted in Figure 12.1 is implemented by the Neurobiological Master’s integrated_processing() method.
 The core logic is implemented in the `NeurobiologicalMaster` class’s `integrated_processing(user_input: str)` method, which sequences the following four stages:

 1. **Blood–Brain Barrier (BBB) – Safety Filter Service**
    The master first calls the dedicated BBB service at `/filter` with a payload of the form: